For Rent:

 of the Human Resource Manageress is important.
 If she is honest, she will not mind the

 newcomer expatriate use an "outside" realty.
-In this case, she did not object and the case
+In this case, she did not object

 was closed.
 We encountered cases where the Human Resource Manageress forced the sitting